 Ministry studies trains students as religiously-committed leaders for church and society in the 21st century by balancing theory and best practices with scholarship, application, and direct experience.
 The program is about local church ministry, congregational life, and faith formation across the life span: how it informs and impacts every aspect of church life.

 Students are taught how to work with various age levels.
 They have opportunities with a variety of church-related positions and ministries or to enter seminary in preparation for ordained ministry.
-Courses support individuals in their discernment process as to God’s call in their lives and in preparation for professional positions such as lay or ordained ministers, Christian education/faith formation directors, youth ministry, outdoor and recreational ministry, and program and resource developers.
+Courses support individuals in their discernment process as to God’s call in their lives and in preparation for professional positions such as lay or ordained ministers, Christian education/faith formation directors, youth ministry, outdoor and recreational ministry, missionaries, and program and resource developers.

 Benefits of the Program